 Scotch broom plants may require pruning because of broken or diseased branches, like any other shrubs.
 More often, however, gardeners decide to prune a scotch broom plant because it has outgrown its allotted space or grown scraggly as it matures.

 However, once the plant is fully grown, it may be too late to reshape it by trimming and it can even get out of hand, requiring control.
 Scotch broom maintenance must begin while the shrub is young.

 The first rule for pruning a scotch broom shrub involves timing.
 Although broken or diseased branches can be pruned off at any time of the year, size or shape pruning should only be undertaken in late spring, immediately after flowering.

 This rule about pruning a scotch brook shrub in springtime is critical if you want an attractive bush.
 The scotch broom sets its buds for the following year just after spring flowering.
-If you snip in autumn or winter, you will dramatically reduce the amount of flowers your plant produces next summer.
+If you snip in autumn or winter, you will dramatically reduce the number of flowers your plant produces the next summer.